Boosting propagule transport models with individual-specific data from mobile apps: Data Availability

 \section{Data Availability}

 The sources of the data used in this study are listed below.
-The compiled data set and the code used in this study will be made available when the article is accepted provided that we receive approval from Alberta Environment and Parks to publish the angler license count data.
-This data availability statement will be adjusted accordingly.
+The code used in this study can be found at \href{https://github.com/vemomoto/indspecvemo}{github.com/vemomoto/indspecvemo}.
+The compiled dataset used in this study is available via the Dryad Digital Repository \href{https://doi.org/10.5061/dryad.6m905qg3j}{doi.org/10.5061/dryad.6m905qg3j} \citep{fischer_data_2022}.